google/kctf/SECURITY.md

  - Project might be misconfigured

 Ways to limit these risks are:
- - kCTF could limits the information in docker images to the minimum possible.
+ - kCTF could limit the information in docker images to the minimum possible.
 There are no plans to do this.
  - kCTF could check configuration to detect accidental misconfiguration.
 There are no plans to do this.

 #### Kubernetes -> Flags